DOMESTIC VIOLENCE ASSISTANCE

 - I did not realise the potential trauma impacting women having to repeat their lived experience of domestic violence with different police personnel.

-So my experience as a police officer, a victim and protective mother, well place me to help others.
+So my experience as a police officer, a victim and protective mother, puts me in a great place to help others.

 ABOUT MY SERVICES

-If you decide to call me, I will meet you at a location where you feel safe and comfortable, and where we can speak in private.
+If you decide to call me because you need domestic violence assistance, I will meet you at a location where you feel safe and comfortable.
+It will be a place where we can speak in private.
 This first meeting will be all about me listening carefully to all your concerns.
 You have shown great courage and strength to take this first step, and it is not my role to tell you what you should or should not do.
-My focus is on determining what you may fear, how you are managing it, and how the domestic violence is affecting you.
-But I will emphasise, that there is no excuse for an abuser’s behaviour – financial hardship, job loss, stress, alcohol abuse, drug use, or cultural difference ARE NOT AN EXCUSE, and it is not your fault.
-Being abused is wrong – emotionally and physically.
-Everyone deserves a life free from violence.

 To address the emotional issues, I will strongly encourage you to seek the services of a counselor or support worker, but you do not have to do this alone.
 I can arrange this on your behalf and seek an appropriate aid that is best suited to your situation.